-An agent's binary flag is also attached to all messages it sends, alongside its view of the history tree.
-Upon receiving messages from its neighbors, the agent reduces all views (including its own) to the same height via chop operations, in the same was as the algorithm in \cref{s:3} does.
+An agent's binary flag is also attached to all messages it sends, alongside its vista of the history tree.
+Upon receiving messages from its neighbors, the agent reduces all vistas (including its own) to the same height via chop operations, in the same way as the algorithm in \cref{s:3} does.
 However, this is now extended to all flags, as well.
-Specifically, we define a function $\mathbf{eval}(\mathcal V, b)$, which takes a view $\mathcal V$ and a flag $b\in \{0,1\}$, and returns $2h_\mathcal V+b$, where $h_\mathcal V$ is the height of $\mathcal V$.
+Specifically, we define a function $\mathbf{eval}(\mathcal V, b)$, which takes a vista $\mathcal V$ and a flag $b\in \{0,1\}$, and returns $2h_\mathcal V+b$, where $h_\mathcal V$ is the height of $\mathcal V$.
 Let the \emph{minimum pair} $(\mathcal V^\ast, b^\ast)$ be the pair that minimizes $\mathbf{eval}$ among the ones received from its neighbors, as well as the agent's own pair.
-Then, all views received by the agent, as well as the agent's own view, are chopped until they have the same height as $\mathcal V^\ast$.
-After that, the incoming views are match-and-merged into the agent's view, as usual.
+Then, all vistas received by the agent, as well as the agent's own vista, are chopped until they have the same height as $\mathcal V^\ast$.
+After that, the incoming vistas are match-and-merged into the agent's vista, as usual.
 In addition, the agent's own flag is set to $b^\ast$.
-The flag is then toggled, and if it becomes $0$ the agent's view is chopped once.
+The flag is then toggled, and if it becomes $1$ the agent's vista is chopped once.
 This protocol ensures proper synchronization among agents.

-Finally, if the agent's resulting view contains a counting level, this level is used to compute and output the frequencies of all inputs (as explained in \cref{s:2,s:3}); otherwise, the agent returns a default output consisting of its own input with $100\%$ frequency.
+Finally, if the agent's resulting vista contains a counting level, this level is used to compute and output the frequencies of all inputs (as explained in \cref{s:2,s:3}); otherwise, the agent returns a default output consisting of its own input with $100\%$ frequency.

-\begin{theorem} There is a self-stabilizing universal algorithm that operates in any connected anonymous dynamic network of unknown size $n$ and stabilizes in at most $\max\{4n-2h,2h\}$ rounds, where $h$ is the minimum garbage coefficient across all agents. \end{theorem} \begin{proof} The correctness of this algorithm is straightforward, given the property of the chop operation established in \cref{l:chop} and the observations in the proof of \cref{t:1}.
-It remains to show that the stabilization time is $\max\{4n-2h,2h\}$.
+\begin{theorem} There is a self-stabilizing universal algorithm that operates in any $\tau$-union-connected anonymous dynamic network of unknown size $n$ (and unknown $\tau$) and stabilizes in at most $\max\{4\tau n-2\mu,2\mu\}$ rounds, where $\mu$ is the minimum garbage coefficient across all agents. \end{theorem} \begin{proof} Given the properties of the chop operation established in \cref{l:chop,o:commute}, the proof of correctness of this algorithm is straightforward and similar to the one in \cref{t:1}.
+Namely, at the end of any round $t\geq 0$, the last $\min\{t,h_\mathcal V\}$ levels of each vista $\mathcal V$ correctly represent the most recent communication rounds (where $h_\mathcal V$ is the height of $\mathcal V$).
+Since our algorithm chops each vista roughly once every two rounds, eventually all vistas end up having at least $2\tau n$ levels, all of which are correct.
+At this point, the algorithm in \cite[Theorem~3.2]{DVdisc} applied to such vistas stably outputs the frequencies of all inputs.
+It remains to show that this happens within $\max\{4\tau n-2\mu,2\mu\}$ rounds.